Politics of Bangladesh: 2006–2008: Caretaker government: Fakhruddin Ahmed

-Following the end of Khaleda Zia's government in late October 2006, there were protests and strikes over uncertainty about who would head the caretaker government (which was accused of BNP bias), held by Awami League, paralyzing the country and resulting in the death of at least 40 people in the following month in November 2006.
+Following the end of Khaleda Zia's government in late October 2006, there were rioting and arson attacks over uncertainty about who would head the caretaker government (which was accused of BNP bias), held by Awami League, paralyzing the country and resulting in the death of at least 40 people in the following month in November 2006.

 An election was scheduled for the beginning of 2007, however it did not take place.
 Given the parties' failure to agree on a candidate For Chief Advisor, according to the constitution the position devolved to the President, Iajuddin Ahmed, serving since 2002.
 He took it on in addition to his regular responsibilities, which under the caretaker government included the Defense Ministry.
 Iajuddin Ahmed formed a government, appointing ten advisors to a council to act as ministers.
 He appointed his press spokesman, the journalist-editor turned politician M Mukhlesur Rahman Chowdhury, as his chief Presidential Advisor, with the status of Minister of State.
 Chowdhury had the responsibility to negotiate with the political parties to bring them to participation in the election.
 In January 2007, Iajuddin Ahmed stepped down as the head of the caretaker government, under pressure from the military.

 Fakhruddin Ahmed, former World Bank economist, was selected to replace him and with the commitment to rooting out corruption and preparing a better voter list.
 Fakhruddin Ahmed became the Chief Advisor.
 A State of Emergency was declared and a massive campaign to crack down on corruption was undertaken.
 By July 2007, some 200,000 people had been arrested under corruption charges.
 The government said it would hold elections before the end of 2008.